TommesJay/website/source/en/home.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/sw1zICjwpV4?rel=0' frameborder='0' allowfullscreen></iframe></div>

-We at accu:rate can help you to calculate both, the rule for example the flow of visitors in an interval  or situations such as the evacuation in case of fire alarm.
+accu:rate can help you to calculate default cases like visitor flows in a concert break as well as exceptional situations like evacuation in case of fire alarm.
 Results are prepared graphically from cases of the paths of individuals to a picture of the power of the masses.
 Based on the results customers can responsibly plan ahead - in cases of event security, at workplaces on premise or of the renovation of public buildings.
 So accu:rate provides a valid basis for decision making, where previously customer often had to rely on gut feeling in security planning.